 Using dynamic images for countdown timers and personalized content

-This article applies to both versions of the builder in all BEE Pro plans.
+This article applies to the Email and Pages builder in all plans.

 Overview